-For further information on fixed term tenancies and how the review is
+For further information on fixed term tenancies and how the review is conducted, please read the Fixed Term Tenancy Policy, available on the website.

 4. Access requirements

 We will not interfere with your right to peacefully occupy your home, except when we need to gain access to: